Constitution is a weapon, but meaningless without institutions: Rahul | Politics

 - India

-Former Congress president Rahul Gandhi on Saturday said the Constitution is a weapon but it is meaningless without institutions, which he alleged have been captured by the RSS.
+Former Congress president Rahul Gandhi on Saturday said the Constitution is a weapon but it is meaningless without institutions, which he alleged have been captured by the Rashtriya Swayamsevak Sangh (RSS).

-He also hit out at Bahujan Samaj Party (BSP) chief Mayawati, saying she did not respond to the Congress's offer to contest the Uttar Pradesh polls together.
+He also hit out at Bahujan Samaj Party (BSP) chief Mayawati, saying she did not respond to the Congress's offer to contest the Uttar Pradesh polls together, even though she was offered the chief minister's post.

+Gandhi said though he was born in power, he was not interested in it, unlike many politicians in the country who are only interested in grabbing power and who keep thinking about it day and night.

+He said the country has given him a lot, but has also ''beaten me up, using violence''.

-Releasing a book, titled ''The Dalit Truth'', on the battles of Dalits and for realising B R Ambedkar's vision, Gandhi exhorted Dalits to fight for their rights by treading the path shown by Ambedkar and Mahatma Gandhi.
+Releasing a book, titled ''The Dalit Truth'' and published by Samruddh Bharat Foundation, on the battles of Dalits and for realising B R Ambedkar's vision, Gandhi exhorted Dalits to fight for their rights by treading the path shown by Ambedkar and Mahatma Gandhi.

-''The Constitution is the weapon of India but it has no meaning without institutions.
-The Constitution without institutions has no meaning.
-We talk of protecting the Constitution.
-But how is the Constitution implemented?
+''The Constitution is the weapon of India, but it has no meaning without institutions.
+We talk of protecting the Constitution, but how is the Constitution implemented?
 With institutions.
 All institutions are in the hands of the RSS,'' he alleged.

 Gandhi said he would not have been able to speak up against the government had he taken any money and alleged that the CBI and the ED control the political system.

-Taking on Mayawati, he said, ''We gave a message to Mayawati to form an alliance and asked her to become the chief minister.
-She did not even talk to us.''
-Gandhi said he had respect for Kanshi Ram for articulating the Dalit voice of Uttar Pradesh, due to which the Congress had suffered, and alleged that Mayawati gave a clear passage to the ruling Bharatiya Janata Party (BJP) and that was because of ''the CBI, the ED and Pegasus''.
+Taking on the BSP chief, he said, ''We gave a message to Mayawati to form an alliance and asked her to become the chief minister.
+She did not even talk to us.'' ''But Mayawatiji is saying that I will not fight for it....
+She gave a clear passage to the ruling Bharatiya Janata Party (BJP).
+Why?
+(Because of) the CBI, the ED and Pegasus,'' he said, adding that he had respect for Kanshi Ram for articulating the Dalit voice of Uttar Pradesh, due to which the Congress had suffered.

+''Congress and Dr. Ambedkar gave India a weapon - our Constitution.
+But RSS's capture of institutions has undermined it.
+Dalits, Minorities, Adivasis and other weaker sections pay the price of this subversion.
+Our fight back must follow the path shown by Bapu, Nehru ji and Babasaheb,'' Gandhi later said in a tweet.

-The former Congress chief said people can only fight till such time they speak up or else, institutions will continue to be used and controlled and the Constitution will not be followed.
+The former Congress chief said people can only fight till the time they speak up or else, institutions will continue to be used and controlled and the Constitution will not be followed.

 ''This is the reality of India.
 And when the Constitution becomes defunct, the weak are the worst affected -- Dalits, minorities, tribals, unemployed, small farmers and the poor,'' he said.